 Another example of a deep cycle battery is the battery inside your cell phone.
 This battery, depending on age, is designed to last all day on a single charge and to be used every day.
 You tell the battery when it is time to be used by turning on the phone or unplugging it from the charger.
 If you’re like most users, you wait to plug your phone back in until it is completely dead – the DOD is 100%/SOC is 0%.
 You expect this battery to provide consistent power all day long, so a deep cycle battery must be used.

-There are many other applications that utilize deep cycle battery technology and these include marine, leisure (including RV batteries), mobility scooters and solar applications.
+There are many other applications that utilize deep cycle battery technology and these include marine, leisure (including RV batteries), mobility scooters, all types of electric vehicles and solar applications.

 To differentiate, high-rate batteries are typically used in back-up or emergency-use type applications.
 This would be an application where a battery is sitting in an elevator waiting to provide back-up power in the event of a power failure.
 This battery will need to deliver a large amount of energy very quickly in emergency situations.
 These batteries may even need to be replaced before they are ever used.
 Think of a high-rate battery as your power’s insurance policy, delivering a lot of power all at once in emergency situations, whereas a deep cycle battery is going to be your work horse that delivers consistent power very frequently – as often as a full discharge cycle daily.